bgamari/ghc-wiki-import/phabricator.md

-`arc paste` will allow you to instantly upload things to Phabs [ PasteBin application](https://phabricator.haskell.org/paste/).
+`arc paste` will allow you to instantly upload things to Phab's [ PasteBin application](https://phabricator.haskell.org/paste/).